 Potential Challenges and Solutions

-• Cut the chicken into small, uniform pieces.
+- Cutting the chicken into small, uniform pieces for even cooking.

-• Use a lid to trap heat and speed up cooking.
+- Using a lid to trap heat and speed up the process.

 How to Avoid Contaminating Other Ingredients

-By following these basic hygiene practices, you can confidently answer the question, can you cook raw chicken in pasta sauce without compromising safety.
-Proper cleanliness ensures that your meal is not only convenient but also safe to enjoy.
+By following these basic food safety practices, you can confidently answer the question: “Can you cook raw chicken in pasta sauce without compromising safety?”
+The answer is yes—as long as proper cleanliness and cooking methods are maintained.
+Safe handling ensures that your meal is not only flavorful and convenient but also completely safe to enjoy.

 Cooking Methods for Adding Raw Chicken to Pasta Sauce